Feathered Friends Women’s EOS Jacket Review

 When it is above 40 degrees, I'm comfortable wearing my jacket over a lightweight or mid-weight base layer.
 I generally stay cold, so this is an accomplishment for me in a light weight Down jacket.
 As a matter of fact, I find my EOS almost as warm as my mid-weight Feathered Friends Helium Jacket.

-When it falls down to freezing, I'll generally wear a mid-weight base layer followed by my 100 weight fleece pull-over and then the EOS Jacket.
-In these layers I stay pretty warm if I'm sitting around camp.
+When it falls to freezing, I'll generally wear a mid-weight base layer followed by my 100 weight fleece pull-over and then the EOS Jacket.
+In these layers, I stay warm if I'm sitting around camp.

 Feathered Friends EOS Fit

-The EOS is not as tapered as some of it's competitors, but I like that better for layering.
-The jacket is still slightly tapered at the waist, but the boxier fit make it good for layering over other jackets and layers in colder temperatures.
+The EOS is not as tapered as some of its competitors, but I like that better for layering.
+The jacket is still slightly tapered at the waist, but the boxier fit makes it good for layering over other jackets and layers in colder temperatures.

 The hood on the jacket fits me perfectly!
-Although I would like a drawstring, the elastic around the face of the hood keeps it pretty snug.
+Although I would like a drawstring, the elastic around the hood’s face keeps it adequately snug.

 The jacket fits as if it was made for me.
-The length of the jacket is good, and the sleeves drop exactly where they should on my wrists.
-Even when fully extended over my head or to my sides there is very little draw up on the sleeves, keeping them fully extended to my wrists.
+The jacket’s length is good, and the sleeves drop exactly where they should on my wrists.
+Even when fully extended over my head or to my sides, there is minimal draw upon the sleeves, keeping them fully extended to my wrists.

 FF Women’s EOS Competitors

-The Feathered Friends Women's EOS Jacket has a number of competitors.
-They are all quality jackets, but don't have all of the features I want in a Down Jacket.
-The biggest of course is warmth and the Feathered Friends EOS is one of the few that has the large baffles in a light/ultra-light jacket.
+The Feathered Friends Women’s EOS Jacket has several competitors.
+They are all quality jackets but don’t have all of the features I want in a Down Jacket.
+The biggest, of course, is warmth, and the Feathered Friends EOS is one of the few that has the large baffles in a light/ultra-light jacket.